KivancTok/wintktool/.github/ISSUE_TEMPLATE/bug-report.md

 assignees: ''

 ---
 Hi, I would like to report a bug in your file.
 The bug is , which causes .
-I would like this bug to be fixed .
+I would like this bug to be fixed.